Fano 3-folds and double covers by half elephants: Abstract

 \section{Abstract}

-We construct a deformation family for each of the 34 Hilbert series of index 2 Fano 3-folds.
+We construct a deformation family for each of the 34 Hilbert series of Fano 3-folds in codimension 4 having Fano index 2.
 In 18 cases we construct two different families, distinguished by the topology of their general members.